 - Prepare the tool.
 The soldering iron should be up to temperature.
-Clean the tip plunging it into the jar of stainless-steel wool several times.
+Clean the tip plunging it into the jar of stainless-steel wool.
 Then melt a little solder (a 2mm length) onto the tip so it's shiny.
 This is called "tinning".
 The solder coating helps conduct heat from the tip to the joint. - Place the tip in contact with the component lead and the printed circuit board pad for a few seconds to heat them up. - Place the solder against the joint directly opposite the tool.
 It should melt within 2 seconds, and flow around the joint.
-If it takes longer than that, you're not getting enough heat into the joint. - Pull the solder back from the connection. - Keep the soldering iron in place until the solder flows freely and completely covers the joint typically only about 2 seconds.
+If it takes longer than that, you're not getting enough heat into the joint. - Keep the soldering iron in place until the solder flows freely and completely covers the joint typically only about 2 seconds.
 If the heat is removed too soon, the solder will tend to "ball up" and not stick well to the conductors.
 The solder joint should look "wetted", with concave shapes.
 If you see a "ball" maybe you didn't heat the circuit board pad and you only soldered to the wire.
-Re-melt, pushing the tip down on the board. - Remove the soldering iron tip, and let the joint cool for a few seconds without movement at room temperature.
+Re-melt, pushing the tip down on the board. - Let the joint cool without movement at room temperature.
 This usually takes only a few seconds. - If a joint is moved before it cools, it will take on a dull, satin look that is characteristic of a cold solder joint.
 A cold solder joint is fragile and conducts poorly reheat the joint until the solder flows freely, and hold it still until it cools. - Keep the tip of the soldering iron clean.
-Wipe off flux and excess solder regularly in the damp sponge or cloth, or by plunging it into the jar of steel wool, and re-tin if needed.
+Wipe off flux and excess solder regularly in the damp sponge or cloth, and re-tin if needed.